AdobeDocs/experience-platform.en/help/identity-service/ui/identity-graph-viewer.md

 ![add-identity-value](../images/identity-graph-viewer/identity-value.png)

 The identity graph viewer appears.
-On the left side of the screen is a force-directed graph displaying all of the identities linked to the namespace you selected and how they are stitched together.
-You can hover over an identity to see information about its value.
-This information is also displayed in a tabled list in the center of the screen.
+On the left side of the screen is a force-directed graph displaying all of the identities stitched within the graph that contains the namespace you selected.
+You can select and identity node to see its namespace and its corresponding ID value.
+Alternatively, you can hover over an identity to see information about its ID value.
+The graph output is also displayed as a tabled list in the center of the screen.

 Select an identity to update the highlighted row on the **[!UICONTROL Identity types]** table and to update the information provided on the right rail, which includes an identity's **[!UICONTROL Value]**, **[!UICONTROL Batch Id]**, and its **[!UICONTROL Last updated]** date.